| Read Time: 2 minutes | Personal Injury

 • Defective labeling/warning cases.

 In a defective manufacturing case, a product is properly designed, but something goes wrong during the manufacturing process rendering the product defective.
-An example is improperly installing an electric circuit within a product, thereby resulting in a shock to the user when the product is utilized.
+An example is improperly installing an electric circuit within a product, thereby

 Do I Have a Product Liability Case?